 WORKSHOPS

-On Sunday September 8th, workshops will take in the Davos Congress Center from 10:15-18:00.
-Discover the program below.
-Additional workshops are still in preparation.
+On Sunday September 8th, workshops will take in the Davos Congress Center from 10:15-18:00 expect for course W1, which starts already at 9:00

 Tools and Techniques